junxit/us-congress-bills-115/metadata.md

 - 2017-06-20 — Mr. Katko moved to suspend the rules and pass the bill, as amended.
 - 2017-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4976-4977)
 - 2017-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4976-4977)
+- 2017-06-21 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.